 - 1. Check the course homepage, schedule of work, your email, and the Blackboard course discussion board every day. - 2.
 Keep up with your reading assignments and chapter exercises.
 These exercises test your knowledge and comprehension of each chapter's content.
+You have only one attempt at each online exercise, so don't click to begin the exercise until you are prepared to complete it.
 While you are completing the exercise, do not click on anything else (such as facebook, your textbook) or the exercise may submit automatically and you will have to accept the grade earned at that point.
-If you are "knocked out" of an exercise for any reason it will count as an attempt. - 3.
-Participate actively in class discussions including but not limited to textbook information, apply the knowledge you have learned, and include your personal experiences when appropriate. - 4.
-Respond to what others have posted on the discussion board: add to what was stated in the original post do not repeat what you wrote in your original post or what was written in the original post you are responding to.
+You have one hour to complete each exercise. - 3.
+Participate actively in class discussions including but not limited to including textbook information, applying the knowledge you have learned, and including your personal experiences. - 4.
+Respond to what others have posted on the discussion board: add to what was stated in the original post do not repeat what you wrote in your original post.
 Add new information to what has been shared by another student. - 5.
-Practice Netiquette: be polite and respectful in your postings (no "Flaming" or posting / sending negative, hurtful comments to others); use good grammar and correct spelling; don't write in all caps (it feels like you're shouting) or exotic fonts (they may not show up on everyone's computer).
-In short, present your best self.
+Practice Netiquette: be polite and respectful in your postings (no "Flaming" or posting / sending negative, hurtful comments to others); use good grammar and correct spelling; don't write in all caps (it feels like you're shouting) or exotic fonts (they may not show up on everyone's computer); sign your name.
+In short, present your best self!
+See "Netiquette" on your "Welcome" page for more information on this topic.